Josyf Slipyj: Soviet and Nazi occupation

 On 22 December 1939, with the blessing of Pope Pius XII, Slipyj was ordained archbishop of Serrae and Coadjutor Archbishop of Lviv with the right of succession.
 The ordination was conducted by Metropolitan Andrey Sheptytsky in secrecy due to the Soviet presence and the political situation.

+Metropolitan Andrey reorganized the Eastern Catholic hierarchy within the Soviet Union, and on 9 October 1939, he named Slipyj the Ukrainian Catholic Apostolic Exarch of Great Ukraine.
+He did this on his own authority because there was limited contact with the Holy See, and it was not until December 1941 that he received a letter from the Vatican recognizing his appointments for the Soviet territory.

 On 30 June 1941, Josyf Slipyj supported the Act of Declaration of Ukrainian State.
 Slipyj became the head of the Ukrainian Greek Catholic Church on 1 November 1944, following Sheptytsky's death.

 After Soviet troops captured Lviv, Slipyj was arrested along with other bishops in 1945 by the NKVD, convicted to penal servitude, allegedly for collaboration with the Nazi regime.
 This was the first step in the planned liquidation of the Ukrainian Greek Catholic Church by Soviet authorities.
 After being jailed in Lviv, Kyiv, and Moscow, he was sentenced by a Soviet court to eight years of hard labor in the Siberian Gulag.

 At this time Soviet authorities forcibly convened an assembly of 216 priests, and on 9 March 1946 and the following day, the so-called "Synod of Lviv" was held in St. George's Cathedral.
 The Union of Brest, the council at which the Ukrainian Greek Catholic Church formally entered into ecclesiastic communion with the Holy See, was revoked.
 The Church was forcibly "rejoined" to the Russian Orthodox Church.

-Slipyj rejected any offers of conversion into Orthodoxy and was continuously sentenced in 1953, 1957, 1962, thus totally imprisoned for 18 years in camps in Siberia and Mordovia (Dubravlag in Potma).
+Slipyj rejected any offers of conversion into Orthodoxy and was continuously sentenced in 1953, 1957, 1962, thus being imprisoned for a total of 18 years in camps in Siberia and Mordovia (Dubravlag in Potma).
 Slipyj spent five years in Maklakovo (Krasnoyarsk region), where he wrote a multi-volume history of the Catholic Church in Ukraine.

 According to Mykola Posivnych, Josyf Slipyj saw his imprisonment years as lost years.
 He was devastated since the best years of his life in terms of productivity, Slipyj had to spend among criminals, investigators, and jailers.
 Numerous times he went through illnesses as well as having his legs and hands broken and frostbitten.

 Slipyj's prison writings managed to circulate.
 In 1957 Pope Pius XII sent him a congratulatory letter on the 40th anniversary of his ordination to the priesthood.
 It was confiscated, and also on account of his circulating writings, he was sentenced to seven more years in prison.